Server Memory: Get Your Complete Guide to Server RAM

 In unbuffered memory, the CPU will directly access the memory controller since there is no register between DARM modules and memory controller.
 Different from buffered memory, it will generate more electrical load on the memory controller.

 Unbuffered RAM is commonly used for desktops, laptops, etc because of its relatively low price.
-However, it is less stable for system and stored data.
+However, it is less stable for systems and stored data.

-The reason server RAM outperforms PC RAM is its unique technologies, such as ECC, Chipkill and register, which provide extremely high stability and error correction performance for server RAM.
+The reason server RAM outperforms PC RAM is its unique technologies, such as ECC, Chipkill and register, which provide extremely high stability and error correction performance for server memory.

 Error Checking and Correcting (ECC) is an error correction technique in computer instructions widely used in various fields.
 Compared to Parity, an error-checking technology used in ordinary server memory, ECC technology can not only check for errors but also correct them.
-Due to electrical factors, the data transferred in server memory cannot be completely accurate.
-With ECC memory, the stability and reliability of server system can be guaranteed.
+Due to electrical factors, the data transferred in server memory can not be completely accurate.
+With ECC memory, the stability and reliability of server systems can be guaranteed.

 Register is another technology widely used in server RAM.
 Actually, registers are to the server memory what directories to books.
 With register, after receiving instructions, the server memory can retrieve the directory first, and then perform read and write operations.
 By doing so, the working efficiency of server RAM will be greatly increased.
 What's more, currently popular register memory is also equipped with ECC technology, so it is also called ECC Registered memory.
 These two always complement each other.